Vapourism1919810/Vapourism1919810/README.md

 - 🌱 I’m currently a Working software application/driving development.

-- 📫 How to reach me **jiangyg3278993@gmail.com**
+- 📫 How to reach me **jiangyangguang.szu@gmail.com**

-- 📄 Know about my experiences, please contact me through my email.
+- 📄 Please contact me through my email if you want to know more about me or have any question about my projects.
 <br/>
 <h3 align="center" > <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30" height="30" style="margin-right: 10px;">Connect with me 🤝 </h3>